Ordisoftware/Hebrew-Letters/README.md

 - Add analyzed words data table and notebook view to save results.
 - Add concordance, transcription, dictionary and comment fields for word analysis.
 - Add search online concordance.

+#### In progress

+- Code refactoring and optimization with more analyzers.

 #### 2022.03.20 - Version 6.12